False Alarm Reduction Program

 - Someone is required to respond to an activated alarm within 20 minutes with access to the inside of the alarm location.
 This enables police to investigate the alarm and verify that it is safe and secure.

-- Businesses or residences with chronic false alarms will be placed on a non-response list.
+- Businesses or residences with chronic false alarms can be placed on a non-response list.
 The Lodi Police Department will not respond to alarms at these locations until the problem is corrected and all fees are paid.